 The talented Carter was back in 1980 and he was ready to do everything that Bo asked him to do, which was just about everything.
 Anthony started all twelve games at Wide Receiver.
 He also returned punts and kickoffs and carried the ball a lot on reverses and other running plays designed specifically for AC Carter.
 Carter put up big numbers across the board.
 He helped Michigan post a record of 10 wins and 2 losses and helped Bo win his first bowl win against Washington in January 1981.
 The record-setting Carter earned first All-Big Ten and first team All-American honors.
 He became the second sophomore to be named team MVP at the end of the season.

 Anthony Carter continued to play All-American level football during his last two seasons in 1981 and 1982.
-By the time he finished his career, he held almost every career receiving record in Michigan Football History and he made “jersey #1” famous!
-He finished his career as a tri-captain and a two-time Big Ten Champion.
-I don’t’ have enough space in today’s article to tell the complete story of this legendary player.
-However, I will cite some of his most famous “firsts” in keeping the 2017 theme of Michigan Football “firsts.”
+By the time he finished his career, he held almost every career receiving record in Michigan Football History.
+No, he wasn’t the first Wolverine to wear jersey #1, but he sure made it famous!

 Obviously, Anthony Carter had a spectacular career at Michigan.
 He did just about everything a Wolverine can do on the football field.
-He went to a successful career in professional football.
+After college, Anthony enjoyed a successful career in professional football.
 He left Ann Arbor as Bo’s first, and only, three-time first team All-American.
 Congratulations Anthony Carter on your outstanding Michigan football career.
 Thank you for your contributions to the great history of Michigan Football.
 I hope you have a very happy birthday on your special day!
 Go Blue!

 Thanks to “expressfan” for the memorable video of Anthony Carter’s last second touchdown vs Indiana in 1979.